fkaduk/kobodeck/README.md

 - Sync reading progress (current position) from the Kobo to Readeck, once Readeck exposes a progress field in its API.

-- Add a `check-config` command or script that validates the configuration (reachability of the Readeck server, token validity, output directory writable) before deploying to the Kobo.
-This could be a `-check` flag on the main binary rather than a separate tool.

 # Related projects